a-savinov/19_site_generator/README.md

 # Encyclopedia

-This script generate static html site from md5 files
+This script generate static html site from md5 files [Site example]()

 ### How to Install